 7. Identical Twins Get Sick Differently

 Of course, when we're talking about genetic disorders, both twins would be candidates for the same disease to develop.
-But that doesn't always mean that they will suffer from the same illness.
-Environmental factors such as the different pathogens, bacteria, microbes, exposure to certain foods, and powerful emotional experiences outside the womb can alter their immune systems in different ways.
+However, that doesn't always mean that they will suffer from the same illnesses.
+Environmental factors such as the different pathogens, bacteria, microbes, exposure to certain foods, and powerfully emotional experiences outside the womb can alter their immune systems in different ways.
 This explains why one twin in an identical set may develop breast cancer, while the other one might remain healthy.

 8. The Chances of Identical Twin Births Doesn't Increase With Age

 You might already know that older women have an increased likelihood of fraternal twins, owing to the fact that they produce more than one egg per cycle.
-However this age-influenced increase doesn't apply to identical twins - only fraternal.
-So while there are things you can do to increase your chances of having twins, don't expect them to be identical!
+However, this age-influenced increase doesn't apply to identical twins - only fraternal.
+So while there are things you can do to increase your chances of having twins, don't expect those twins to be identical!

 Did you know that a new type of identical twin was identified in 2007?
 Well, not so much identical, as semi-identical.
-The twins were identical on their mother's side, but shared only half their genes on their father's side.
-Considering these partially identical twins are still young, we're still waiting to find out how similar they will end up!
+The twins were identical on their mother's side but shared only half their genes on their father's side.
+Considering these partially identical twins are still young, the jury is still out on finding out how similar they will end up!

-Another identical twins myth has to do with the exact moment the eggs splits.
-If early on enough in pregnancy, the two embryos implant separately and develop individual placentas.
-But if the split happens later on, this is when they are more likely to share the placenta.
+Another myth about identical twins has to do with the exact moment the eggs splits.
+If the eggs split on day five of development, the two embryos implant separately and develop individual placentas.
+However, if the split happens later, this is when they are more likely to share the placenta.
 Even if the placentas are split, however, they can often be so close together that they nearly fuse, looking as though there is only one.

-The wonder of identical twins never ceases to amaze.
+The wonder of identical twin facts never ceases to amaze.
 And if you are a lucky parent of identical twins, you understand that firsthand!